MARTIMM/raku-mongodb-driver/README.md

 * [O] remove().
 Deletes documents from a collection.
 * [ ] renameCollection().
 Changes the name of a collection.
 * [ ] save().
 Provides a wrapper around an insert() and update() to insert new documents.
-* [ ] stats().
+* [O] stats().
 Reports on the state of a collection.
 Provides a wrapper around the collStats.
 * [ ] storageSize().
 Reports the total size used by the collection in bytes.
 Provides a wrapper around the storageSize field of the collStats output.
 * [ ] totalIndexSize().
 Reports the total size used by the indexes on a collection.
 Provides a wrapper around the totalIndexSize field of the collStats output.
 * [ ] totalSize().
 Reports the total size of a collection, including the size of all documents and all indexes on a collection.